jthack/hydeout/_posts/2025-03-28-high-agency-hacking.md

 ![](/assets/images/high_agency_hacker.png){: width="400" }
 George Mack just released a new essay called [High Agency](https://highagency.com).
 I had seen him on the Chris Williamson podcast before, but he went deeper down the rabbit hole and released this nice essay about it.
 Shout out to [archangel](https://x.com/ArchAngelDDay) for the recommendation to read it.

 In bug bounty, high agency is a super powerful weapon.
-Bug bounty is not just about finding vulnerabilities.
-It's also about navigating the entire process with a high agency mindset.
+Bug bounty is mostly about finding vulnerabilities, but high agency can be a force multiplier for your performance.

 ### High Agency Recon